epfl-ada/ada-2022-project-toestewbrr/README.md

-# Call Me By Your Name: A Data-Driven Analysis of Romantic Movies
+# Call Me By Your Cluster: A Data-Driven Analysis of Romantic Movies

 **ToeStewBrr** 🍲 🦶: Antoine Bonnet, Hugo Bordereaux, Alexander Sternfeld & Marguerite Thery